rticommunity/rticonnextdds-usecases-unreal/Tutorial/README.md

 ![Image](https://www.rti.com/hubfs/RTI_Oct2016/Images/rti-logounit.png)
- RTI Connext DDS Use Case: Simulate an Immersive Environment using Real-Time Data with Unreal Engine®
+ RTI Connext DDS Use Case: Simulate an Immersive Environment using Real-Time Data with Unreal EngineÂ®
 =====================================

 ## Overview
-This repositiry contains examples of using RTI Connext® witn the Unreal Engine.
-This folder contains the completed Unreal Enginer workspace from the Simulate an Immersive Environment using Real-Time Data with Unreal Engine® Case + Code.
+This repositiry contains examples of using RTI ConnextÂ® witn the Unreal Engine.
+This folder contains the completed Unreal Enginer workspace from the Simulate an Immersive Environment using Real-Time Data with Unreal EngineÂ® Case + Code.
 The example has been created using Unreal Engine 4.25.3 and RTI Connext Professional 6.0.1

 More Case + Code examples are available at: